-10.11 multiComponent2d
+10.5 multiComponent2d and multiComponent3d

-Rayleigh-Taylor instability in 2D, generated by a heavy fluid penetrating a light one.
-The multicomponent fluid model by X. Shan and H. Chen is used [10].
+Rayleigh-Taylor instability in 2D and 3D, generated by a heavy fluid penetrating a light one.
+The multi-component fluid model by X. Shan and H. Chen is used [10].
+These examples show the usage of multicomponent flow and periodic boundaries.

-10.12 multiComponent3d
+10.6 nozzle3d